Swarm-Systems-Lab/dispersion-formation-control/README.md

     }

 ## Features
-This project includes a centralized and distribution implementation of our Dispersion Formation Control algorithm.
+This project includes both centralized and distributed implementations of our Dispersion Formation Control algorithm.

 ## Quick Install